molecula/documentation/cloud/cloud-configuration/_posts/2022-12-03-cloud-user-edit.md

 {% include /cloud/cloud-before-begin.md %}
 * [Learn how to manage cloud users](/cloud/cloud-configuration/cloud-users-manage)
 * [Create a cloud user](/cloud/cloud-configuration/cloud-users-create)
-* The user must confirm their account for it to be editable.
+* The user must confirm their account before it can be edited

 ## Edit user details